SA/PPS 07.01 - Services and Operating Policy for the Counseling Center

-The Student Affairs Division is committed to ensuring the success of a diverse student population by creating and fostering a safe, welcoming and comprehensive learning community through the development and delivery of high quality programs and services.
+The Student Affairs Division is committed to ensuring the success of a diverse student population by creating and fostering a safe, inclusive and engaged community and providing high quality, supportive programs and services.

 The primary purpose of this policy and procedure statement is to define the services of the Counseling Center and to specify eligibility for and limitations of counseling services provided by the center.

-Personal, psychological and/or adjustment counseling will be provided, on a short term basis, by professional counselors, psychologists or trainees for students who are experiencing personal, emotional, or adjustment problems, which interfere with their ability to perform effectively in their academic courses, or with their ability to live and work among other university members.
-Counseling will be provided individually, in couples or in groups depending upon the nature of the student’s problem, availability of services, and staff determination of appropriate services.
+Personal, psychological, and adjustment counseling will be provided, on a short-term basis, by professional counselors, psychologists or trainees for students who are experiencing personal, emotional, or adjustment problems, which interfere with their ability to perform effectively in their academic courses, or with their ability to live and work among other university members.
+Counseling will be provided individually, in couples, or in groups depending upon the nature of the student’s problem, availability of services, and staff determination of appropriate services.

-Prior to receiving services, students must be provided a written explanation of Counseling Center policies regarding the provision of services, confidentiality of services and records, and the student’s rights and responsibilities in the counseling process.
-The student must sign an Informed Consent for Treatment Form.
-This form acknowledges that the student has been informed about the services to be provided and has been afforded the opportunity to give willing consent to participate in these services, in compliance with Section 465.11 of the Rules and Regulations of the Texas State Board of Examiners of Psychologists (TSBEP).
-In emergency situations, when the client must be seen immediately, a written explanation of services should be provided and the Informed Consent for Treatment Form should be signed as soon as possible.
+Prior to receiving services, students will be provided a written explanation of Counseling Center policies regarding the provision of services, confidentiality of services and records, and the student’s rights and responsibilities in the counseling process.
+The student must sign an informed consent for treatment.
+This form acknowledges that the student has been informed about the services to be provided and has been afforded the opportunity to give willing consent to participate in these services, in compliance with Section 465.11 of the Acts and Rules of the Texas State Board of Examiners of Psychologists (TSBEP).
+In emergency situations, when the client must be seen immediately, a verbal explanation of services should be provided, and the informed consent for treatment should be signed as soon as possible.

-provide testing support for career counseling services in the Counseling Center
+provide testing support for career counseling services in the Counseling Center; and

 support the individual and group counseling process.

 The Counseling Center serves as an internship and practicum site for graduate trainees in psychology, counseling, and related fields.
 It also provides supervised experience for postdoctoral psychology residents.
-A designated Training Director in the Counseling Center will coordinate supervision of postdoctoral residents, doctoral interns and doctoral/masters-level practicum students.
-The Training Director, with approval of the Director, may designate a coordinator of practicum training and coordinator of post-doctoral training.
+A designated training director in the Counseling Center will coordinate supervision of postdoctoral residents, doctoral interns, and doctoral- and masters-level practicum students.
+The training director, with approval of the director, may designate a coordinator of practicum training and coordinator of post-doctoral training.

 ELIGIBILITY FOR SERVICES

-Any registered student may be eligible for the services of the Counseling Center during the student’s period of enrollment at Texas State.
+Any registered student may be eligible for the services of the Counseling Center during the student’s period of enrollment at Texas State University.